 10. Oil Up

-Pulling coconut oil not only works for dry mouth, but also whitens your teeth, freshens your breath, kills bacteria, and can even help with tooth decay (source).
+“Pulling” coconut oil not only works for dry mouth, but it also whitens your teeth, freshens your breath, kills bacteria, and can even help with tooth decay (8).

-Take two tsp. of coconut oil (preferably organic, unrefined, cold-pressed) and lightly swish it around in your mouth for about 10-20 minutes (or at least for as long as you can withstand).
-You may have to chew up some of the coconut oil for a few seconds first to break the solid into a liquid.
+Take two teaspoons of coconut oil (preferably organic, unrefined, cold-pressed) and lightly swish it around in your mouth for about 10-20 minutes (or at least for as long as you can withstand).
+You may have to chew the oil for a few seconds first to break the solid into a liquid.

 After the 10-20 minutes are up, spit it out, and rinse your mouth with water.
-A perfect time to do this is while you shower or get ready in the morning.
+A perfect time to do this is while you shower or as you get ready in the morning.

 Hit Refresh On Dry Mouth

-The condition usually isn’t serious, but if left untreated, could lead to serious dental complications, which you’re already at higher risk for with being pregnant.
+The condition usually isn’t serious, but if left untreated, it could lead to serious dental complications, which you’re already at higher risk for during pregnancy.